 Andrés received his undergraduate degree in architecture and urban planning from Princeton University, and after a year of study at the Ecole des Beaux Arts in Paris, he earned a master’s degree in architecture from the Yale School of Architecture.
 He has been awarded several honorary doctorates, the Brandeis Award for Architecture, the Thomas Jefferson Memorial Medal of Architecture from the University of Virginia, the Vincent J. Scully Prize for exemplary practice and scholarship in architecture and urban design from the National Building Museum, the Society of American Registered Architects International Award, the Albert Simons Medal of Excellence, the Seaside Prize for contributions to community planning and design from the Seaside Institute, and the Richard H. Driehaus Prize for Classical Architecture.

 Before moving to Asheville, Joe was the primary administrator of the form-based code for downtown West Palm Beach, Florida.
-Joe’s cross-training in city planning and real estate finance allowed him to develop award-winning analytic tools that have garnered attention in a wide range of national publications such as the Wall Street Journal, Planning, New Urban News, Realtor, Atlantic Cities, Planetizen, and the Center for Clean Air Policy’s Growing Wealthier report.
+Joe's cross-training in city planning in the public and private sectors, as well as private sector real estate finance, has allowed him to develop award-winning analytic tools that have garnered national attention in a wide range of national publications such as the Wall Street Journal, Planning, New Urban News, Realtor, Atlantic Cities, Planetizen, and the Center for Clean Air Policy's Growing Wealthier report.

-His work has been featured at the Urban Land Institute, the Congress for New Urbanism, the American Planning Association, the International Association of Assessing Officers, the International Downtown Association, and the New Partners for SmartGrowth conferences as a game-changer for thinking about development patterns.
+His work has been featured at the Urban Land Institute, the Congress for New Urbanism, the American Planning Association, the International Association of Assessing Officers, the International Downtown Association; and the New Partners for SmartGrowth conferences as a paradigm shift for thinking about development patterns.

 Joe is a founding member of the Asheville Design Center, a non-profit community design center dedicated to creating livable communities across all of Western North Carolina.
 He received his Bachelor of Architecture from University of Miami and Masters in Architecture and Urban Design from Harvard University.